When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 No.

-Even Planned Parenthood is deep, deeply rooted in the eugenics movement, not just at once upon a time, now.
+Even Planned Parenthood is deep, deeply rooted in the eugenics movement, not just once upon a time, now.

 So eugenics has lived on.

-One of the things we point out.
+One of the things we point out is that we're not just defining it as women's health.

 Right.

-So the new name, population control.
+So the new name population control.

-And so, and now it's women's health.
+And so now it's women's health.

 So benign names.